Auckland Harbour Bridge: Initial structure

-'Nippon clip-ons'
+Clip-ons (Nippon clip-ons)

 The bridge was originally built with four lanes for traffic.
-Owing to the rapid expansion of suburbs on the North Shore and increasing traffic levels, it was soon necessary to increase capacity – by 1965, the annual use was about 10 million vehicles, three times the original forecast.
-In 1967, a contract was let to Japanese firm Ishikawajima-Harima Heavy Industries Co., Ltd. (now IHI Corporation) to construct two steel box girder bridges affixed to the Harbour Bridge, to greatly increase the number of lanes on the bridge.
+Owing to the rapid expansion of suburbs on the North Shore and increasing traffic levels, it was soon necessary to increase capacity; by 1965, the annual use was about 10 million vehicles, three times the original forecast.
+In 1967, a contract was given to Japanese firm Ishikawajima-Harima Heavy Industries Co., Ltd. (now IHI Corporation) to construct two steel box girder bridges affixed to the Harbour Bridge, to greatly increase the number of lanes on the bridge.
 The girder sections were prefabricated in Japan and transported to New Zealand on a converted oil tanker.
 The eastern section was completed in January 1969, while the western side was completed shortly before the additional lanes were formally opened on 23 September 1969.
 Each side added two additional lanes to the bridge, doubling the number of lanes to eight.

 As the sections were manufactured by a Japanese company, this led to the nickname 'Nippon clip-ons'.
 The selection of the company was considered a bold move at the time, barely 20 years after WWII and with some considerable anti-Japanese sentiment still existing.
 The costs of the additions were much higher than if the extra lanes had been provided initially.

 The clip-ons have been plagued by significant issues.
 In 1987, cracks required major repair works, and in 2006, further cracks and signs of material fatigue were found.
 The clip-ons were originally to have a life expectancy of 50 years.
 Auckland City Council's Transport Committee requested Transit New Zealand to investigate the future of the clip-ons as part of its ten-year plan.
 Transit noted that the plan already includes some funding for bridge maintenance.